India Travel Information

 A Few Suggested ItemsPacking for India is like preparing for any holiday destination; you’ll need comfortable clothes, swimwear, good shoes, and casual evening wear.
 Below are a few suggestions and guidelines to use when packing.

 - T-shirts, lightweight trousers, short & long sleeved shirts in bush colours, fleece/jumper, jacket, hat gloves & scarf if you’re coming out in the cooler months from November-February.
 Also a light rain jacket can be useful.

 - If walking a good sturdy but lightweight pair of walking boots/shoes are a must.
-You might find yourself on elephant back in the jungle so we would suggest you wear long sleeved shirts and trousers for such activities.
+Long-sleeved shirts and trousers are best if you know you'l be heading into the jungle.
 Day packs are also a good idea for carrying water and other items with you.